scraggo/rmg-archive/README.md

 Switch to main branch
 do ```npm install``` to have new dependencies download for you.
 do ```npm run watch``` to have docs/bundle.js recompiled from docs/main.js whenever it changes.
+Looks like a good idea to terminate the watch before switching brances.

 and see if everything works as expected.
 My first time properly dabbling with all of this also :)

+In theory should be possible to delete local copy.
+Clone this. and ```npm``` install will bring you back to where you need to be.